Shakespeare’s best (or worst) villains

 Tamora – Titus Andronicus

-Tamora, Queen of the Goths, is a cruel and brutal central player in Shakespeare’s ultimate revenge tragedy, Titus Andronicus.
+Tamora, Queen of the Goths, is a cruel and brutal central player in William Shakespeare’s ultimate revenge tragedy, Titus Andronicus.
 Her ruthless, bloody-minded scheming leads to a gore-fest worthy of Game of Thrones.

 We are introduced to Tamora as a conquered queen, begging the general of Rome, Titus Andronicus, to show her captured sons mercy.
 When Titus refuses and instead executes her sons he unleashes a maelstrom of vengeance, as Tamora becomes fuelled by the need to wreak revenge on Titus and his family.